-PROJECT SCHEDULE ASSUMPTIONS

-Project description remains consistent throughout process Applicant will submit information in accordance with schedule

-All issues will be resolved concurrently.

-Bolded tasks are under the control of applicant/consultant.

-Task can be eliminated if earlier draft documents are adequate.

-Hearing date is subject to decision making body availability and schedule without adequate funds.

-The project will not be continued by decision maker or appealed

-Assumes public review comments are not exceptionally numerous or complex Assumes deposit account balance remains positive.
-County work may not proceed
+PROJECT SCHEDULE ASSUMPTIONS COST ESTIMATE ASSUMPTIONS Project description remains consistent throughout process Estimate is based on relative cost of projects of similar complexity Applicant will submit information in accordance with schedule Estimate does not include applicant's consultant/engineering costs All issues will be resolved concurrently.
+Does not include County costs for post discretionary review (e.g. final map) Bolded tasks are under the control of applicant/consultant.
+Costs assume project schedule assumptions are maintained Task can be eliminated if earlier draft documents are adequate.
+Costs will be paid at installments throughout the process Hearing date is subject to decision making body availability and schedule If project is over budget, cost estimate will be revised The State of CA adjusts Fish and Wildlife Fees annually for inflation The project will not be continued by decision maker or appealed Project will be processed with an Environmental Impact Report Assumes public review comments are not exceptionally numerous or complex Assumes deposit account balance remains positive.
+County work may not proceed Cost estimate does not include additional deposits for Trails Review or DEH that without adequate funds may be required